gaearon/whatthefuck.is/posts/memoization.md

 ### Recap

 Now let’s quickly recap what we learned.
 Memoization (without “r”) is a way to make your program faster.
 It works when there is a section of code that executes many times, but that code only performs a calculation (in other words, it is “pure”) — so it is safe to reuse the previous result.
 There are different approaches to memoization: you can memoize only the last result, the last N results, or even all previous results.
 You should use your judgement to choose the approach that makes sense in each specific case.
-Generally saying, it is not hard to implement memoization manually, but there are also packages that do that for you.
+Generally speaking, it is not hard to implement memoization manually, but there are also packages that do that for you.
 Here is how Lodash [implements it](https://github.com/lodash/lodash/blob/master/memoize.js).

 But at its core, memoization is about taking code like this: